bewest/node-tidepool-sketch/README.markdown

 Some daemons were not designed to be used as npm modules.
 As a result, some daemons require being installed and `npm link`'d locally in order for things to run correctly.

-If that bothers you, contact the authors of those daemons, not the authors of this repo.
+#### Linking

+The following modules are known to need linking/patching in order to
+run:

+* blip/tideline needs `bower link` as well
+* armada (group-api)
+* user-api
+* styx
+* hakken
+* jellyfish

+The rest of the daemons seem to work ok installed through npm.